flupes/svplume/_posts/2021-05-09-new-batteries.md

 compartment... without mentioning removing the old ones.

 Finally we decided to put our son to contribution (for the price of a Boba tea:-).
-Below is a picture of Kenzo devising the best strategy to do the job.
+Below is a picture of him devising the best strategy to do the job.
-Thanks Kenzo for saving our backs!
+Thanks Son for saving our backs!

 {% responsive_image path: assets/media/imgs/2021/BatteriesCompartment.jpg alt: "New Batteries" %}